FirelyTeam/firely-docs/vonk/features/hipaa.rst

     Implement a mechanism to encrypt electronic protected health information whenever deemed appropriate.

-Transmission security in Vonk can be achieved by encrypting the communications with TLS/SSL.
+Transmission security in Firely Server can be achieved by encrypting the communications with TLS/SSL.
 Standard industry practice is to use a reverse proxy (e.g. nginx or IIS) for this purpose.
-If you'd like, you can also enable secure connections in Vonk :ref:`directly <configure_hosting>` without a proxy as well.
+If you'd like, you can also enable secure connections in Firely Server :ref:`directly <configure_hosting>` without a proxy as well.

-Vonk is regularly updated with the latest versions of ASP.NET to ensure that the latest cryptographic algorithms are available for use.
+Firely Server is regularly updated with the latest versions of ASP.NET to ensure that the latest cryptographic algorithms are available for use.

 .. _hipaa_164.312.e.2.ii: